avitretiak/itau-uy-api/README.md

 ## Installation

-To install the package with all its dependencies:
+To install the package with all its dependencies to your local environment:

 ```
-uv pip install .
+pip install .
 ```

-For development, sync your venv:
+For development, sync your venv with uv:

 ```
 uv sync